 This broad diversification of the portfolio across multiple, distinct asset classes reduces overall risk as the highs and lows of each segment tend to balance each other over time.
 Similarly, the discipline of rebalancing the portfolio periodically back to the original target allocation percentages should decrease long-term risk to investors as volatility is reduced throughout market cycles.

-Titanium Advisors typically uses low-cost mutual funds offered by Dimensional Fund Advisors (DFA), the industry leader for over 30 years with respect to asset class diversification strategies, as well as those from Vanguard.
+When appropriate, Titanium Advisors uses low-cost mutual funds offered by Dimensional Fund Advisors (DFA), an industry leader for over 30 years with respect to asset class diversification strategies, as well as those from Vanguard.
 DFA mutual funds are not available to the general public.
 Rather, they are offered only to institutional investors or through a select group of financial advisors such as Titanium Advisors.
-We encourage you to visit the DFA website (www.dfaus.com) to learn more about what makes DFA mutual funds the best choice for many investors.
+We encourage you to visit the DFA website (www.dfaus.com) to learn more about DFA mutual funds.